mav787/MyJira/README.md

 * Implement live chat feature and group chat functionalities;
 * Integration into phone and tablet users and mobile app.

-**Finally, huge thanks to Brandeis Univeristy, Professor Pito Salas and all Teaching Assistants for the Software Capston Project Course!**
+**Finally, huge thanks to Brandeis University, Professor Pito Salas and all Teaching Assistants for the Software Capstone Project Course!**